Regular Potential Games: Regular Equilibria in Potential Games

-\begin{remark} Using the multi-linearity of $U$, it is straightforward to verify that an equilibrium $x^*$ with carrier $C$ is first order non-degenerate if and only if, for every player $i$, the set of pure-strategy best responses to $x_{-i}^*$ coincides with $C_i$.
+\begin{remark} [Equivalence to Quasi-Strict Equilibria] An equilibrium $x^*$ with carrier $C$ is first order non-degenerate if and only if, for every player $i$, the set of pure-strategy best responses to $x_{-i}^*$ coincides with $C_i$.
+(This is verified using the multi-linearity of $U$.)
 We note that, using this later definition, Harsanyi \cite{harsanyi1973oddness} referred to first-order non-degenerate equilibria as \emph{quasi-strong} equilibria.
+In other works these have been referred to as \emph{quasi-strict} equilibria \cite{van1991stability}.
 We prefer to use the term first-order non-degenerate in order to emphasize that we are concerned with the gradient of the potential function and to keep the nomenclature consistent with the notion of second-order non-degeneracy, introduced next. \end{remark}